lfryc/surefire-and-junit-categories/README.md

 We have also setup few profiles:

-* `integration-tests` run all integration tests including smoke tests
+Profile `integration-tests` run all integration tests including smoke tests

     mvn verify -Pintegration-tests

-* `browser-firefox` will exclude tests which are not support on Firefox
+Profile `browser-firefox` will exclude tests which are not support on Firefox

     mvn verify -Pintegration-tests -Pbrowser-firefox